 When you get into a scrape and you need help, you're going to get real human beings and they're going to help you out.
 They're going to talk to you and things are going to work out, and that's like bottom line.

 I definitely want to say to somebody who considering buying a product, they'd really be doing the best possible decision in buying GoAnywhere as opposed to buying something else.
-I think … I'm absolutely convinced – you really couldn't do better than Linoma.
+I think … I'm absolutely convinced – you really couldn't do better than Linoma [now HelpSystems].